dshah2008/dshah2008.github.io/NLP_Classification.md

 | LightGBM-SBERT |     0.9731     |    0.8128     |
 |   DistilBERT   |     0.9933     |    0.9174     |

 As evident from the Test accuracy, the SBERT sentence encodings were a significant improvement on the Tf-Idf vectorizer as features for the LightGBM model.
 However, both models were comfortably outperformed by DistilBERT.
-DistilBERT was also the easiest model to implement as no feature engineering or hyperparameter tuning was required.
+DistilBERT was also the easiest model to implement as no feature engineering and minimal hyperparameter tuning was required.
 This experiment further validates the power of Transformer models in the NLP domain.

 <br/>